Monday, November 30, 2015

 Capitalism Requires Government More; Free Market Economy is a Fraud and a LIE- Douglas J. Amy

+"Americans need to realize that our economy has thrived not in spite of government, but in many ways because of government.
+Without a whole host of government rules, capitalism could not exist.
+Even regulations and social programs help sustain a market economy by fixing many of its serious social and economic problems.”
 One of the most common and misleading economic myths in the United States is the idea that the free market is “natural” – that it exists in some natural world, separate from government.
 In this view, government rules and regulations only “interfere” with the natural beneficial workings of the market.
 Even the term “free market” implies that it can exist free from government and that it prospers best when government leaves it alone.
 Nothing could be further from the truth.
 In reality, a market economy does not exist separate from government – it is very much a product of government rules and regulations.
-The dirty little secret of our “free” market system is that it would simply not exist as we know it without the presence of an active government that creates and maintains the rules and conditions that allow it to operate efficiently.
+The dirty little secret of our “free” market system is that it would simply not exist as we know it without the presence of an active government that creates and maintains the rules and conditions that allow it to operate efficientl...

 Read More »